Carl Friedrich Goerdeler: 20 July

 The position of Minister of Foreign Affairs would have gone to either Ulrich von Hassell (former ambassador to Italy) or Count Friedrich Werner von der Schulenburg (former ambassador to the Soviet Union) depending upon whether the Western powers or the Soviet Union signed an armistice with the new German government first.
 In the radio address Goerdeler planned to deliver once the putsch had triumphed was included the statement "The persecution of the Jews, which has been carried out in the most inhuman, deeply shaming and quite irreparable ways, is to cease."

 On 16 July 1944, Goerdeler saw his wife and children for the last time in Leipzig, and then departed for Berlin to prepare for the putsch planned for later that month.
 In the days preceding the putsch attempt of 20 July 1944, Goerdeler stayed at the home of General Beck in the Berlin suburb of Lichterfelde.
 Unlike Beck, Goerdeler was very confident of the success of the planned putsch, and in a most optimistic mood.
 On 17 July 1944, a warrant for Goerdeler's arrest was issued, causing him to go into hiding.
 Goerdeler spent the day of the putsch hiding out at the estate of his friend, Baron Palombrini, in an anxious and agitated state, listening obsessively to the radio for news of success.
 Following the failure of the 20 July putsch, the Gestapo searched the room in which Goerdeler had been hiding out in the Anhalter Bahnhof hotel, in which they discovered a vast collection of documents relating to the putsch, such as the text of Goerdeler's planned radio address to the German people as Chancellor.
 Much to Goerdeler's deep disappointment, it was Army troops led by Major Otto Ernst Remer rather than the SS who crushed the putsch of 20 July, marking the final time Goerdeler's hopes in the Army were to be dashed.

 Capture and execution

 Goerdeler managed to escape from Berlin, but he was apprehended on 12 August 1944 after being denounced by a book-keeper named Helene Schwärzel in Marienwerder (modern Kwidzyn, Poland) while visiting the grave of his parents.
 After his arrest, eight members of Goerdeler's family were sent to the concentration camps under the Sippenhaft law.
 His brother, Fritz, was also sentenced to death and executed on 1 March 1945.
 Under Gestapo interrogation, Goerdeler claimed that the Holocaust was the major reason for his seeking to overthrow the Nazi regime.
 On 9 September 1944, after a trial at the People's Court, he was sentenced to death.
-Goerdeler was not physically tortured by the Gestapo, and freely co-operated with the Gestapo in naming names, which made him the object of a considerable hatred from the other prisoners, who saw him as a "spineless rat."
+Goerdeler was not physically tortured by the Gestapo, and freely co-operated with them in naming names, which made him the object of considerable hatred from the other prisoners, who saw him as a "spineless rat."